theon/theon.github.com/content/articles/chrome-os-version-19.md

 ![Chrome OS 19 with Desktop](https://lh5.googleusercontent.com/-0ZvU_Yazvao/T8kijD9fyJI/AAAAAAAACh8/Ou8XYZG3BUk/s800/screenshot-20120601-195339.png)

 So why include one now?
 To be honest, I have no idea.
 You can't really use it for much.
 You can't drop files or shortcuts onto it.
 It's simply a space that allows you to resize your browser windows.
 In previous versions of Chrome OS, your browser window was always maximised until you opened a second window at which point you were able to do some simple window tiling and that was about it.
-But it worked and I prefered the simplicity of this approach.
+But it worked and I prefered the simplicity of that approach.

 # The Shelf